dcmox/moxy-date/README.md

 ## Functions

 -   parseDate(s: string, d: Date) - Parses a string representation of a date, eg: 'five days from now'
+-   timeSince(d: Date) - Parses a date into a phrase, eg: '5 days ago'

 ## Examples